John of Pontoise: Life

 John of Pontoise was from Pontoise in Seine-et-Oise in France, but spent much of his life in England.
 In 1280, he was briefly Chancellor of the University of Oxford.
 He was an Archdeacon of Exeter and a papal chaplain before Pope Martin IV provided him to the see of Winchester on 9 June 1282; he was consecrated before 15 June 1282.
 He was enthroned at Winchester Cathedral in September 1282.

+In 1303, he helped negotiate the Treaty of Paris that ended the 1294–1303 Gascon War.

 John of Pontoise died on 4 December 1304.